josephfusco/josephfusco.github.io/_posts/2017-2-1-output-sass-variables-directly-to-page.md

 By interpolating the Sass variable into the `content` property on `html:before`, we are able to see the variable on the page, without the need for additional markup.

 We can also grab the variable type.
 By using the Sass function `type-of()`, we are able to check for the variable type, and then interpolate it into the pseudo element along side the variable.
+For this example we have a string of SVG code.

 ![output Sass variable]({{ site.url }}/assets/images/output-sass-variable-0.png)